What is Liability?

 The Negligence Per Se Claim: Breaking the Rules

 The other way to prove liability is through a "negligence per se" claim.
 This is a claim that the at fault party violated some provision of law that caused physical injury.
 When we include this kind of claim and our client's complaint, we refer to the statute the defendant violated.
 For example, Oregon requires all drivers to drive at a reasonable speed under the circumstances.
 This is referred to as "the basic rule."
 Careless Driving is another violation of the code making it illegal to drive in a manner that would likely injure others on the highway.
 Recent Oregon statutory amendments have stiffened the fines for operating a cell phone while behind the wheel, which unfortunately is a common cause of motor vehicle collision related injuries.

 Sometimes, proving liability can require a closer look.
 Intersection collisions are a good example.
 Each driver approaching an intersection in Oregon has a similar responsibility to keep a lookout for other drivers, and depending on how the intersection is set up, or who should have yielded the right-of-way, fault can be unclear, or even shared..
 Interstate "chain reaction" collisions also present unique challenges.
 Often times, the key issue is who among the chain of cars involved in the collision, actually caused the chain reaction itself.
 If both drivers contributed to causing the collision, the issue of contributory fault comes into play, and could prevent you from making a claim even when the other driver was partially at fault in causing your injuries.

-If you are injured, and you think someone should be held accountable, but are not sure, call us at 503 325 8600.
+If you are injured, and you think someone should be held accountable but are not sure, contact us.
 We may be able to help you right away, or may recommend that you go deeper.
 Either way, its good to know where you stand.